Construkted-Reality/3DT-Local-viewer/README.md

 - No internet connection is required,
 - Basic measurement tools.

+## How to start web page in hot reload mode
+  1 make sure that config.runMode is "web"
+  2 go to the root web-page folder(port 1237, 3000 should be free).

+    yarn start

 ## How to run an electron executable in development mode.
-  go to the root folder and run these commands.
+  go to the root folder and run these commands(port 3000 should be free).

     yarn install
     yarn start